Richard Higgott

-However, the CCC investigation highlighted that problems lay with other actors in the University, such as failed oversight, including specifically "a Senate (that) fails to effectively articulate the parameters within which a Vice-Chancellor should act".
-The national business media suggested that the newly appointed Chancellor, David Flanagan (a miner), was "more local and closer to the parochial sentiments of Perth" and ill-suited to the pursuit of international talent and high educational standards.
-An opinion article in The Australian depicted Professor Higgott as a ‘A Colleague who Cared’ and portrayed the investigation as a consequence of "bossy neoliberal governments" where "scholarly freedom is jeopardised".
+The CCC investigation highlighted that problems lay with other actors in the University, such as failed oversight by its Senate stating that it was "a Senate (that) fails to effectively articulate the parameters within which a Vice-Chancellor should act".
+The national business media suggested that the then newly appointed Chancellor, David Flanagan, a miner who was not experienced in university governance, was "more local and closer to the parochial sentiments of Perth" and ill-suited to the pursuit of international talent and high educational standards.
+An opinion article in The Australian depicted Professor Higgott as 'A Colleague who Cared' and portrayed the investigation as a consequence of "bossy neoliberal governments" where "scholarly freedom is jeopardised".

-Full Corruption Commission report on the matter including details of how between 10 January 2012 and 9 September 2014, Professor Higgott accessed 486 adult rated files during both work and non-work time on his work laptop, then attempted to delete evidence using (unsuccessfully) Hard Drive Scrubbing Software.
-Murdoch's policies for its use which prohibited access to adult material.
-Professor Higgott directly breached Murdoch's IT usage policies as he had done with Murdoch's Code of Conduct and recruitment policies, and it was contrary to his contract of employment.